Immersive art bringing wellness back

-Sonic Womb is an interactive, immersive installation comprising of a suspended tensile “womb” structure and soundscape, which explores the process of human gestation.
-Alongside Melinda's expertise of intimacy and touch through performing ASMR, this may be one experience to look out for this Singapore Art Week 2019.
+Sonic Womb is an interactive, immersive installation comprising a suspended tensile “womb” structure and soundscape, which explores the process of human gestation.
+Alongside Melinda’s expertise of intimacy and touch through performing ASMR, this may be one experience to look out for at the Singapore Art Week 2019.
 It may also be the closest experience we may get to Whisperlodge, an immersive theatre experience done through live ASMR that Melinda co-created and is currently artistic director of.

 What inspired you on this pursuit for art?

 I think my inspiration comes from a mixture of self-realisation and opportunism.
 I have always had a natural inclination for art.
 The more I did well in it throughout school, the more I was encouraged to pursue it.
 Right after I finished my BA in fine art and history of art at Goldsmiths, University of London, I felt so sure that the financial instability of being an artist was not for me.
 As a result, I moved to New York to do an MA in art business at Sotheby’s Institute of Art, hoping to work around the art that I so loved.
 I ended up working for a dealer in the Upper East Side and was on the path to becoming an art appraiser.

 However, not having the pressure to make money off my art allowed me to throw myself right back into it.